Getting a Mortgage on a Maisonette

 Most maisonettes in the UK, excluding Scotland, are sold as leasehold, which means you’d own the property but only for a period of time agreed upon with the land owner, aka the freeholder.
 You’d then pay them ground rent (usually an annual fee of £50 – £100) and a service charge that acts as a contribution to maintaining any shared facilities such as the building’s roof, gutters or paved areas.

-These costs tend to be higher if the property is a new build.
-It’s important to ask what the price of both will be prior to purchasing as well as how long the current leasehold will last for.
-These elements will be factored into a lender’s affordability assessment.
+These costs tend to be higher if the property is new.
+Before purchasing, it’s important to ask what the price of both will be and how long the current leasehold will last.
+A lender will factor these elements into its affordability assessment.

-Most lenders will accept a remaining leasehold exceeding 90 years, but if it lowers to close to 60 years, the number of lenders willing to offer a leasehold maisonette mortgage will decrease while interest rates will increase.
-A broker would be able to share which lenders are open to shorter leaseholds.
+Most lenders will accept a remaining leasehold exceeding 90 years.
+Still, if it is lower than 60 years, the number of lenders willing to offer a leasehold maisonette mortgage will decrease while interest rates will increase.
+A broker can share which lenders are open to shorter leaseholds.

 Share of the Freehold maisonette mortgages

-When the property was divided, owners might have been given a share of the freehold and this passes on each time the maisonette is sold.
-It means the maisonette still falls under the leasehold but you would have a say in decisions pertaining to the building land and maintenance while also sharing the costs with other owners.
+When the property was divided, owners might have been given a share of the freehold, which passes on each time the maisonette is sold.
+This means the maisonette still falls under the leasehold, but you would have a say in decisions pertaining to the building land and maintenance while also sharing the costs with other owners.

 Some lenders won’t consider mortgages where the freehold is shared because of the additional complication of co-management with neighbours.